 - To receive Master of Theology degree students will complete 30 semester hours of graduate courses as prescribed for the program, including the thesis, with a cumulative GPA of 3.0.
 A minimum of 24 hours must be completed at ACTS.

-- Completion of research requirements, which include presentation of a satisfactory thesis that is no more than 32,000 words in length, that shows adequate research, balance and literary style, and that conforms to the format prescribed by the faculty; and successful passing of an oral examination based upon the thesis.
+- Completion of research requirements, which include presentation of a satisfactory thesis that is no more than 32,000 words in length, shows adequate research, balance and literary style, and conforms to the format prescribed by the faculty; and successful passing of an oral examination based upon the thesis.

 - Students will normally have five years from point of initial admission within which to complete the degree.